ibm-research-ireland/sparkoscope/README.md

 # Apache Spark

 Spark is a fast and general cluster computing system for Big Data.
-It provides high-level APIs in Scala, Java, and Python, and an optimized engine that supports general computation graphs for data analysis.
-It also supports a rich set of higher-level tools including Spark SQL for SQL and structured data processing, MLlib for machine learning, GraphX for graph processing, and Spark Streaming for stream processing.
+It provides high-level APIs in Scala, Java, Python, and R, and an optimized engine that supports general computation graphs for data analysis.
+It also supports a rich set of higher-level tools including Spark SQL for SQL and DataFrames, MLlib for machine learning, GraphX for graph processing, and Spark Streaming for stream processing.

 <http://spark.apache.org/>